Shrimping in Hood Canal

 Old Bob has kept records of shrimping success/ failure for 20 years, and has made some decisions as to pot configuration, set depth and bait that he passed on to us.
 It may be a important factor for new shrimpers to thoroughly read the current fishing regulations as to WDFW requirements.

 Clothing ; Many times this time of the year you will NOT get bluebird weather, so standard practice is to have your foul weather gear along.
-When the weather is windy, rainy or both, this does not deter most determined shrimpers.
+When the weather is windy, rainy or both, this does not deter most determined shrimpers UNLESS it is so windy that waves make it dangerous.
 Rain pants are usually a must no matter what the weather, with a rain jacket being rather high on the list as being close by.

 Boat Size ; You will see boats of many sizes and configurations on the water here.
 The weather will deter the smaller ones however.
 I have seen a 12' Livingston with a 15hp outboard, 2 people and 2 pots, a rather crowded situation, to 26' cabin boats with lots of room and secure situations.
 Probably the most common size would be a boat in the 18' to 20' size, being a normal bay or Puget Sound salmon fishing boat that the owner outfitted to accommodate shrimping by adding a pot puller.
 Some owners appear stronger than smart, (or possibly due to a skinny wallet) and go for pulling the pots by hand.

-Pot ; A round pot is preferable and seems to be a factor in attracting shrimp.
+Pot ; A round or rectangle pot is preferable and seems to be a factor in attracting shrimp.
 Bob indicated that the octagonal would be his second choice, with the square one being the last.
-He did note that with today's limits, that the square would probably still if in set the right place, limit you out.
-Entry cone angles also seem to make a difference.
+He did note that with today's limits, that the square would probably still suffice if set in the right place, limit you out.
+Long entry cone angles also seem to make a difference.

 Inside each pot a weight is needed to hold it down.
 Old window weights or scrap iron are favorites.
 However 4 to 6# lead scuba diver weights can be stacked for more weight and the belt loop makes for good tie tape slots.
 The entry funnels need to be placed (elevated) so they can not be readily accessed from the inside of the pot so the shrimp can not sneak back out.